-- Asks if π 's injury was foreseeable at the time of Δ 's breach. - Take an imaginary trip back in time to moment of Δ 's breach: - Ask, "What might go wrong here?" - If $\pi\mbox{'s injury}$ is the kind of thing you think of, the test is satisfied. - This is objective; it doesn't matter whether ∆ actually foresaw it. - This is probably the most common articulation of proximate causation.
+- Asks if π 's injury was foreseeable at the time of Δ 's breach. - Take an imaginary trip back in time to moment of Δ 's breach: - Ask, "What might go wrong here?" - If π 's injury is the kind of thing you think of, the test is satisfied. - This is objective.
+It doesn't matter whether ∆ actually foresaw the harm. - This is probably the most common articulation of proximate causation.